 Acquisitions.

-A.D.
-Jacobson Holding Co. and Cates Sheet Metal Industries.

-We have decided not to purchase the companies and have terminated our letters of intent.
-(Lawyers: M. Keyser, D. Roland; Clients: J. Earle, K. Roblee; Outside Counsel: S. Hogwood of Bracewell & Patterson)

-PBM Group Acquisition.

-The EFS Contract Review Policy has been implemented at PBM, and EFS Legal has taken over legal representation of PBM in all ongoing construction disputes.
-EFS safety, casualty insurance and bonding programs have been implemented at PBM.
-Agreement and Amendment to SPA are being finalized to release holdback to EFS and reduce Seller’s deferred compensation.
-(Lawyers: M. Keyser, L. Gleason; Clients: J. Earle, C. Boyd)

-Commercial Transactions.

-ABS – Hewlett-Packard Company.

-Site Services Agreements between ABS and HP for facility management services at HP facilities in Vancouver WA and Corvalis, OR have been negotiated and executed.
-These agreements will serve as prototypes for the nationwide outsourcing program now being implemented by HP.
-(Lawyers: J. Hrabik, M. Keyser; Clients: J. Pattillo, B. Reidy)

 Litigation.

 ABS v.
 Federal Express.

 We are pursuing a claim against Federal Express for recovery of amounts due for facility management services provided by ABS under a contract that was terminated by Federal Express.
 Suit was filed on 1/11/00 in the U.S. District Court in Houston.
 Case transferred to U.S. District Court in Memphis, TN upon motion of FedEx.
 Discovery commenced.
 (Lawyers: J. Hrabik, M. Keyser; Client: J. Pattillo; Outside Counsel: Wyatt, Tarrant & Combs of Memphis, TN)